Characters of the Marvel Cinematic Universe: M–Z: M'Baku

 M'Baku (portrayed by Winston Duke) is the leader of the renegade Jabari Tribe, who shun Wakanda's technological society and have a religious reverence for gorillas, such as decorating their armor with white gorilla pelts and worshiping the ape god, Hanuman, as a part of a complex Indo-African religion rather than the Panther god Bast.
 In Black Panther, M'Baku challenges T'Challa for control of Wakanda.
 When he is defeated in combat, the latter convinces him to yield.
 M'Baku returns the favor by looking after the wounded T'Challa following the latter's fight with N'Jadaka and agreeing to look after Ramonda.
 He initially declines T'Challa's request to help fight N'Jadaka, but ultimately reconsiders and leads the Jabari into battle against him.
 Following N'Jadaka's death, M'Baku is granted a place on Wakanda's national council.

-Later, in Avengers: Infinity War, he and the Jabari join the battle against Thanos' Outriders; M'Baku survives the Blip.
+Later, in Avengers: Infinity War, he and the Jabari join the battle against Thanos's Outriders; M'Baku survives the Blip.
 In 2023, he joins the final battle against a past version of Thanos.
 In 2025, following T'Challa's and Ramonda's deaths, and respecting M'Baku's advice during the Talokan—Wakanda War, Shuri allows M'Baku to issue a challenge for the throne of Wakanda, which she forfeits by not showing up to, indicating that M'Baku will become the new King of Wakanda.